Flood Advisory issued for Kuskokwim Delta by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-11 22:05:00 MST Expires: 2022-12-12 11:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: A Winter Weather Advisory for snow means periods of snow will cause primarily travel difficulties.
-Expect snow covered roads and limited visibilities, and use caution while driving.
-The latest road conditions can be obtained by calling 5 1 1.
-Target Area: Northwest Deserts; Northwest Plateau WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 11 AM MST MONDAY ABOVE 4000 FEET * WHAT...Snow above 4000 feet.
-Total snow accumulations of up to 5 inches, with higher amounts above 7000 feet. * WHERE...Above 4000 feet in Mohave County, especially in the Arizona Strip, the Hualapai Mountains, and along Interstate 40 east of Kingman. * WHEN...Until 11 AM MST Monday. * IMPACTS...Plan on slippery road conditions.
+Effective: 2022-12-11 23:34:00 EST Expires: 2022-12-12 07:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Check local Department of Transportation information services for the latest road conditions.
+Target Area: Northern Westchester; Putnam; Rockland WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 7 AM EST MONDAY * WHAT...Snow.
+Additional snow accumulations of up to one inch. * WHERE...Portions of southern Connecticut, northeast New Jersey and southeast New York. * WHEN...Until 7 AM EST Monday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning commute.

 weather.gov